 To learn more about all the ways DBL Law used cleanDocs to strike a balance between protection and productivity read the full Customer Success Story

 Ted Kukorowski is a Sales Director for DocsCorp across the Mid-Atlantic and Southeast.
 Ted has more than 40 years' experience in the computer software industry.
-Ted has been serving the Legal industry for the last 20 years.
 When he's not on the road, Ted can be found on the Chesapeake Bay fishing.
 He also spends a lot of his free time in Philadelphia with his daughter, Alexandra, who is attending the University of Pennsylvania School of Veterinary Medicine.